pypiserver/pypiserver/README.rst

 	  fallback_url="http://pypi.python.org/simple")

-and returns the WSGI application. root is the package directory, redirect_to_fallback specifies wether to redirect to fallback_url when a package is missing.
+and returns the WSGI application. root is the package directory, redirect_to_fallback specifies whether to redirect to fallback_url when a package is missing.

 gunicorn